Effective lattice Hamiltonian for monolayer MoS2 : Tailoring electronic structure with perpendicular electric and magnetic fields: Two-band Hamiltonian

 where ${\cal H}={\cal H}_0+{\cal H}_1$ and up to the second order in $q=q_x+iq_y$, ${\cal H}_1$ is given by \begin{widetext}

-\end{widetext} where $a_0=a\cos(\theta)$.
-In order to find the unitary transformation matrix, eigenvectors of $\widetilde{H}_0={S_0}^{-1/2} {\cal H}_0 {S_0}^{-1/2}$ might be obtained first.
-Fortunately, ${\cal S}_0^{-1/2}$ can be analytically calculated at $K$- point, however, for nonzero values of $q$, an iterative method~\cite{Denman76} should be used.
+\end{widetext} where $a_0=a\cos\theta$.
+In order to find the unitary transformation matrix, the eigenvectors of $\widetilde{H}_0={S_0}^{-1/2} {\cal H}_0 {S_0}^{-1/2}$ are obtained first.
+Fortunately, ${\cal S}_0^{-1/2}$ can be analytically calculated at the $K$ point, however, for nonzero values of $q$, an iterative method~\cite{Denman76} should be used.
 Therefore, in the vicinity of the $K$-point, we can treat ${\cal H}_1$ as a perturbation by assuming small enough $q$ values and the transformed Hamiltonian, $H$, can be expressed as the sum of two parts where $V$ is a perturbation term,

 Now, we can employ the quasi-degenerate perturbation theory that is based on the idea of constructing a unitary operator $e^{-\cal O}$ in such a way to drop the first-order $V$ in the transformed Hamiltonian, $H'=e^{-\cal O} H {e^{\cal O}}=H_{\rm diag}+V+[H_{\rm diag},{\cal O}]+[V ,{\cal O}]+\frac{1}{2}[[H_{\rm diag}, {\cal O}], {\cal O}]+\cdots$.
 This imposes the constraint $V+[H_{diag},{\cal O}]=0$ which leads to the following form for the generator of the transformation,